 - After 24 hours, adjust the controls as needed.
-When adjusting temperatures, move the knob in small increments. - For colder temperatures, turn the knob towards Colder. - For warmer temperatures, turn the knob towards Warmer.
+Adjust temperatures gradually: move the knob in small increments, allowing the temperature to stabilize. - For colder temperatures, turn the knob towards Colder. - For warmer temperatures, turn the knob towards Warmer.

 To maintain temperatures, a fan circulates air in the refrigerator and freezer compartments.
 For good circulation, do not block cold air vents with food items.